-But they, and stage designer John Conklin, have amplified the original libretto by Alessandro Striggio with echoes of the classical and contemporary versions of the legend that would have resonated in the minds of Renaissance audiences – and with the after-echoes resonant in the modern imagination evoked by poets such as Rilke.
+Coonrod along with music director Gina Leishman and stage designer John Conklin have introduced into the original libretto echoes of the versions of the legend that would have resonated in the minds of Renaissance audiences – along with after-echoes resonant in the modern imagination evoked by poets such as Rilke.

 Performed in the garden-courtyard of Palazzo Simoncelli, Colombari’s Orfeo offers echoes for a twenty-first-century audience of the intimate settings at the origin of modern opera.
 The action unfolds around the audience, dissolving distance between actors and audience, drawing all together in the final dance.

-The most tangible resonance is with the cliff-top city of Orvieto itself, a city whose superstructure rises over a parallel volume of excavated underground caverns.
+But the most tangible resonance is with the cliff-top city of Orvieto itself, a city whose superstructure rises over a parallel volume of excavated underground caverns.
 It is a city where every palazzo – the Palazzo Simoncelli included – conceals its own entrance to the underworld.

 The Orfeo constellation draws together some very bright stars indeed.
-Coonrod has been widely acclaimed for her productions of Shakespeare at the Public Theater in New York, for her work performed in New York, Chicago, Romania and Italy with East European writers such as Andras Visky, and her staging of stories by Flannery O’Connor and Gertrude Stein and the poetry of Walt Whitman.
+Coonrod has been widely acclaimed for her productions of Shakespeare at the Public Theater in New York, for her work performed in New York, Chicago, Romania and Italy with East European writers such as Andras Visky, and for her staging of stories by Flannery O’Connor and Gertrude Stein and the poetry of Walt Whitman.
 Her productions of the medieval mystery plays – Strangers and Other Angels – from 2004 to 2006 through the streets and piazzas of Orvieto restored drama to the town’s Festival of Corpus Christi, the holiday that gave impetus for such sacred street theater.
-Gina Leishman, highly regarded in New York and internationally as a composer, director and instrumentalist, has agreed both to transcribe the music for our unusual small ensemble of instruments and to conduct the opera.
+Gina Leishman, highly regarded in New York and internationally as a composer, director and instrumentalist, has transcribed the music for our unusual small ensemble of instruments and will conduct the opera.
 Baritone Stephen Salters, singing the title role, is one of the young stars of the international operatic stage.
 Designer John Conklin was the recipient in 2011 of a lifetime achievement award from the National Endowment for the Arts for his distinguished career in opera stage and costume design.